alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 Please see the [iOS sample app](https://github.com/sixgill/reach-ios-sample) for a working example showing how to use the Reach SDK.

 ## Release Notes
+* 1.2.23
+- Fix: Remove inaccurate locations

 * 1.2.22
-    - Fix: made event's network status update as optional
+    - Fix: Made event's network status update as optional

 * 1.2.21
     - Event's network status update